terraform-aws-modules/terraform-aws-eventbridge/examples/with-api-destination/README.md

 # EventBridge API Destination Example

-Configuration in this directory creates resources to control access to EventBridge.
+Configuration in this directory creates resources to control access to EventBridge using API destinations.

 ## Usage